JamyChahal/uav_obs_pat/README.md

 # Observation and patrolling problem framework for UAV's

-This project is performed by Jamy Chahal, under the thesis : "Multi-drones patrolling and observation of mobile targets".
+This project is led by Jamy Chahal, for the thesis : "Multi-drones patrolling and observation of mobile targets".
 The objective is to perform both the patrolling of the environment and the target's observation.
 The project is structured as follows:

 * A Gazebo simulation, to evaluate the strategy of the UAVs with ground robot as targets
 * A Rviz simulation, to evaluate faster the strategy's efficiency